-Special Recognition: Bob Silver for 20 years of leading Community Sponsors annual campaign
+Special Recognition: Bob Silver* and 20 years of leading Community Sponsors annual campaign

-2014: Tom Argust+; Dr. Matthew Augustine; Linda Wells Davey; and the Robert Sykes and family
+2014: Tom Argust+; Dr. Matthew Augustine; Linda Wells Davey; and Robert Sykes* and family

 Special Recognition: Feinbloom Supporting Foundation 25-year partnership.

-2013: Dr. Walter Cooper+; The Robert and Jane Stevens Family; and Eric Zeller
+2013: Dr. Walter Cooper+; the family of Robert* and Jane* Stevens; and Eric Zeller

 2012: Ronald Fielding; Janet Buchanan Smith; and Margaret Sánchez+